scottishgovernment/resources.mygov.scot/_assessments/assessment-preparation.md

 {:toc}
 <!--TOC max3-->

+## Contacting the Digital First Team

+If you are launching a new digital public service or redesigning an existing service, it needs to go through the different stages of the [Digital First Service Standard] (https://resources.mygov.scot/standards/digital-first/) assessment.

+The Digital First team are there to support you whenever you need it.

+Contact them at <a href="mailto:OCIOAssurance@gov.scot">OCIOAssurance@gov.scot</a> before you start work on the new service to let them know what you are planning.

 ## Before the Assessment

+The service team needs to consider all [22 criteria] (https://resources.mygov.scot/standards/digital-first/) and present evidence in the presentation.

 Assessors should get in touch with the service team before the assessment.

 Assessors will learn about the service by speaking to the service team about:

-* the context of the service
+•	the context of the service
-* the makeup of the team
+•	the makeup of the team
-* what’s went well so far
+•	what’s went well so far
-* future challenges
+•	future challenges

-The service team needs to consider all [22 criteria](/standards/digital-first/) and present evidence in the presentation.

 ## At the Assessment